HSSC Adoption Fees*

 8. If a prospective adopter rents, we must speak to the landlord or property management company in person or via telephone to verify that the rental agreement requirements are met.
 If a prospective adopter is over 18 years of age or older and resides with his or her parents, we must have the parents consent before the adoption can be approved.

 9. Our goal is to ensure our animals are adopted only into the best possible life-long homes.
 Cats and dogs are only adopted as inside pets.
 We do not condone nor support adoptions of animals as outdoor pets.

 10. Indigenous wild animals will be placed with approved rehabilitators only.

 11. Our animals come from various environments.
 The medical history of the animal is often unknown to us.
 We conduct a health and temperament test on all animals entering our shelter and make every effort to ensure the animals are healthy with no obvious signs of illness before placing the animal up for adoption.
-All dogs receive distemper, adenovirus(2), paroinfluenza and parvovirus vaccinations as well as a de-worming and nasal bordetella.
-Cats receive a deworming and distemper vaccination.
+All dogs receive rabies, distemper, adenovirus(2), paroinfluenza and parvovirus vaccinations as well as a de-worming and nasal bordetella and are tested for heartworm.
+Cats receive a deworming and rabies and distemper vaccinations and are tested for feline leukemia.
+All animals are treated with a topical flea preventative.
 All adopted animals must receive a physical from a veterinarian within four (4) working days of the placement.
-Refunds or credits for adoptions will be only given under the following circumstances:
+Refunds or credits for adoptions will be given ONLY under the following circumstances:

-*Note: Adoption fees include the above stated vaccinations, microchipping of dogs and cats and the cost of spay/neuter or spay/neuter voucher.
+*Note: Adoption fees include the above stated vaccinations, micro-chipping of dogs and cats and the cost of spay/neuter.